CtrlK

 Progressive Disclosure

 This is a monolithic wall of code examples with no references to external files.
-At this length, the ORM-specific examples, cross-database migration details, and data transformation patterns should be split into separate reference files.
-Everything is inline with no navigation aids or links to deeper content.
+At ~300+ lines, the ORM-specific examples, cross-database migrations, and data transformation patterns should be split into separate reference files with a concise overview in the main skill.

 1 / 3